New Whitney Museum

 Building Details

-• Education Center with dedicated classroom space
+• Education center with dedicated classroom space

 • 170-seat theater with double-height views of the Hudson River

-• Public outdoor gathering space
+• Public outdoor gathering space and ground-floor gallery

 • Retail shop, contributing to vibrant street life of the Meatpacking District